Import an API version

 • skip or true

-This parameter first performs a check for the existence of a API version with the same name.
+This parameter first performs a check for the existence of an API version with the same name.

-• If a API version with the same name exists, additional assets are updated within the API version.
+• If an API version with the same name exists, additional assets are updated in the API version.

-• If the API version with the same name does not exist, it will be imported successfully with unpublished status.
+• If the API version with the same name does not exist, assets will be imported successfully with API version in unpublished status.

 Any assets with the same name are not updated and it generates an error code 409